cltl/cltl.github.io/README.md

-This repository contains the source documents for the [cltl.github.io](https://cltl.github.io) pages.

 **NEW** The site is now published through GitHub actions when you push changes onto the main branch.
 Source docs are now kept on the `main` branch.

 ## Goal of these GitHub pages